kimmobrunfeldt/squint/README.md

 > Makes visual reviews of web app releases easy.

-Squint uses Puppeteer to:
+`squint compare` uses Puppeteer to:

 * automatically crawl all url paths from a web app
 * take screenshots of each page from A and B versions of the app
-* output all diff images that contain changes into a directory
+* output all diff images that had changes into a directory

 That's the main intended use case.
 The diffs will likely have false positives due to async loading or animations.
 That's ok,